corelan/mona3/README.md

 * `offline`: save the request only; do not submit it
 * `openai`: direct OpenAI API integration
-* `openaiagents`: local bridge that uses the OpenAI Agents SDK outside the debugger
+* `openaiagents`: local bridge that uses the OpenAI Agents SDK and OpenAI Python library outside the debugger
 * `anthropic`: direct Anthropic API integration
 * `ollama`: local or remote Ollama endpoint
 * `customai`: generic POST JSON endpoint for other compatible backends